-Bill English, head of library computing and information systems at Albertsons Library, recently delivered a workshop “Selecting and Implementing Library Technologies: A How-to For Practical and Sustainable Success” at Computers in Libraries.
+Bill English, head of library computing and information systems for Albertsons Library, recently delivered a workshop “Selecting and Implementing Library Technologies: A How-to For Practical and Sustainable Success” at Computers in Libraries.

-The annual conference highlights innovative technology and library practices, as well as sharing leading-edge information services and community engagement strategies.
+The annual conference highlights innovative technology and library practices, and shares leading-edge information services and community engagement strategies.
 It also provides the opportunity for peers to discuss the impact these services and practices have on student success.

-Discussions and panels at this year’s event support the collaborative work English is currently prototyping with numerous campus partners.
-The library has opened a new podcast studio on the first floor.
-English has already mapped out more than a dozen topics under the umbrella of cultivating, connecting and creating.
+Discussions and panels at this year’s event support the collaborative work English is currently prototyping with numerous campus partners, such as the library’s new podcast studio on the first floor and more than a dozen topics English has mapped out under the umbrella of “cultivating, connecting and creating.”

 April is Research and Creative Activity Month, and English was immersed in both elements at the conference.